-Parents/carers are provided with copies of individual provision maps, where achievement is recorded and next steps described.
-These are shared by class teachers at parents evening, with the opportunity given to meet with the SENDCo to discuss provision in more detail.
+If there is an identified need/barrier to learning and a child is accessing provision 'over and above' what is ordinarily available within the classroom they will be set specific targets which are reviewed termly.
+These targets (and the associated provision) are called a Learning Plan.
+Parents/carers are provided with copies of individual learning plans, where achievement is recorded and next steps described.
+These are shared by class teachers at the half term, and reviewed after one term (before the next half term).
+Parents can discuss these plans at parents evening, with the opportunity given to meet with the SENDCo to discuss provision in more detail.
 At these meetings, discussion includes focus on how pupils can be supported at home to enable them to do even better.

 The SENDCo and class teachers are available to meet with parents / carers throughout the school year to discuss their child's needs.
-These meetings can be arranged by the parent, as they feel necessary and also by the SENDCo where she would like to discuss current attainment and changes to provision.
-Parents of children with a statement of special educational needs are invited to their child's annual review.
+These meetings can be arranged by the parent, as they feel necessary and also by the teacher or SENDCo where they would like to discuss current attainment and changes to provision.
+Parents of children with an EHCP are additionally invited to their child's annual review.